EspMeshMesh/meshmeshgo/README.md

 - The firmware for ESPHome nodes can be found on this [repository](https://github.com/EspMeshMesh/esphome-meshmesh)
 - The PlatformIO library can bu found on this [repository](https://github.com/EspMeshMesh/espmeshmesh)

+## Changelog

+The follwoing features are supported in the last version of the network:

+- Auto forming networks: When the auto forming network feature is enabled news nodes are automatically added to the network and a new path to reach it is computed.
+- Low power/battery powered nodes: Is now possible to use the deep_sleep component and use the nodes with batteries of solar panels.
+- HomeAssistant addon: The meshmeshgo is now an addon.

 ## Addon for Home Assistant

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2FEspMeshMesh%2Fespmeshmesh-hassio-addons)